CWEzio/Notes/Ubuntu_env_setup.md

 > Original version of this tutorial is from Huangjian.
 Gradually add modification as I use Ubuntu.

-# Ubuntu20.04重装系统后的软件环境安装指南
+# Guide to reinstall Ubuntu20.04
 > This guide should also apply to `Ubuntu18.04` and `Ubuntu 22.04`<br>

+## Update & Upgrade
+1. `sudo apt update`
+2. `sudo apt upgrade`

 ## install graphics driver
 Recently, I bought a new computer with RTX 3070, I need to install the driver manually.
- > First add the ubuntu Graphics Drivers PPA.
+ 1. First add the ubuntu Graphics Drivers PPA.
 More information can be found on https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa/+index?batch=75&direction=backwards&memo=75

- > Open Software&Updates, open *other software* tab, check the two graphics drivers ppa.
+ 2. Open Software&Updates, open *other software* tab, check the two graphics drivers ppa.
 Then update the ppa information.

- > sudo apt install nvidia-driver-455
+ 3. `sudo apt install nvidia-driver-455`

-## install expressvpn
-  >* just follow the official guide
+ > Now, since the official source has been updated, you can just install the driver with the *3rd* step.

 ## Google Chrome
   >* install Chrome using package;
   >* sign in google account, chrome will automatically restore all the things
-  >* SwitchyOmega:

-## install Qv2ray
-  >* get latest release from https://github.com/Qv2ray/Qv2ray/releases/tag/v2.6.3
-  >* follow the guide https://qv2ray.net/getting-started/ to configure Qv2ray

-## install clashy
+## install clash_for_windows
+1. Download clash_for_windows from the [release page](https://github.com/Fndroid/clash_for_windows_pkg/releases)
+2. Go to [monocloud](https://www.monocloud.me/knowledgebase/16) and follow the knowledge base.

 ## terminal proxy
  * add